palpalani/laravel-sqs-queue-json-reader/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/palpalani/laravel-sqs-queue-json-reader.svg?style=flat-square)](https://packagist.org/packages/palpalani/laravel-sqs-queue-json-reader)

 Custom SQS queue reader for Laravel projects that supports raw JSON payloads and reads multiple messages.
 Laravel expects SQS messages to be generated in a specific format that includes job handler class and a serialized job.

 Note: Implemented to read multiple messages from queue.

-But in certain cases you may want to parse messages from 3rd party applications, custom JSON messages and so on.
+This library is very useful when you want to parse messages from 3rd party applications such as stripe webhooks, shopify webhooks, mailgun web hooks, custom JSON messages and so on.

 ## Installation